Yeztugo® (lenacapavir)

 PK DDI Evaluation

 Refer to the product labeling of fentanyl for more information on the coadministration with moderate CYP3A inhibitors.
-Dose adjustments may be required; monitor for therapeutic effects and adverse reactions, including respiratory depression.3
+Dose adjustments may be required; monitor for therapeutic effects and adverse reactions, including respiratory depression, sedation, and opioid withdrawal.3

 LEN PK